FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 `POST /v1/user`

-A create new user may be sent without auth header, however if no basic auth header is given it requires that the request contains a valid client key.
-These keys are used to permit privileged clients to create new users.
-If an admin auth header is given the `client_key` can be empty or left out, and should not even be used here.
-Regular users are not permitted to register new users.
-Only admins or priviliged clients.

-The name of the user will be auto generated.
+A create new user may be created by an admin or a priviliged device.
+Priviliged devices must send their client key as the `user` in the Basic authentication header.

 The body of the post must contain this data:
 ```
 {
-   "client_key":<key of the client priviliged to create new users.
-Can be left out if adbmin basic auth is given>,
    "auth_hash":<first 25 bytes of the auth hash (sha256) generated from the user id>
 }
 ```